unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 > If the **aws-route53** job is not visible, be sure that the **Status** drop-down menu is displaying all jobs.

 Open **us-east-1** configuration and specify AWS Access and Secret keys.

+> You only need to configure collection from the **us-east-1** region as outlined in the [Developer Guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/health-checks-monitor-view-status.html) (see section **To view Route 53 metrics on the CloudWatch console**).

 Confirm connectivity by clicking the **Test** button.